cysec-notes/cybersecurity-journey/SOC Analyst/botsv1/Ransomware-Ivestigation-Walkthrough.md

 <img width="1912" height="506" alt="image" src="https://github.com/user-attachments/assets/e0a4081e-70de-4b97-bb65-03bc36aa2eca" />

 - The search returned all alerts identified as **Cerber**.
-The signature with the fewest occurrences is `2816763`.
-This might indicate a successful malware execution because more than one occurrence could represent repeated alerts or failed attempts, while a count of **1** could indicate a successful execution.
+The signature with the fewest alerts was 2816763, which occurred once.
+The frequency alone does not establish successful execution; it identifies the signature requested by the challenge.

 *Answer: 2816763*